hbctraining/scRNA-seq_online/lessons/08_SC_clustering_quality_control.md

 Now we have a decent idea as to the cell types corresponding to the majority of the clusters, but some questions remain:

-1. *What are the cell type identities of clusters 7 and 20?*
+1. *T cell markers appear to be highly expressed in may clusters.
+How can we differentiate and subset the larger group into smaller subset of cells?*
 2. *Do the clusters corresponding to the same cell types have biologically meaningful differences?
 Are there subpopulations of these cell types?*
 3. *Can we acquire higher confidence in these cell type identities by identifying other marker genes for these clusters?*